by-d3k/maps/notes/Stampede.md

 - **Survive the chaos and reach the end** to win

 ### **Inspiration**
-Plays similarly to **Oozing Blob**, with a focus on momentum, crowd navigation, and that constant pressure behind you.
+Plays similarly to [Oozing Blob](https://scmscx.com/map/yGVp35fq) by Millennium Army, with a focus on momentum, crowd navigation, and that constant pressure behind you.